 It’s about being happy with where you are right now

-I am going through an interesting stage of my life at the moment.
-It is a bit like a roller coaster ride to be honest.
-Some days are wonderful.
-Some feel like I am going backwards.
-I have to cope with down days (and to be honest there have been a few of those lately).
+I’m going through an interesting stage of my life at the moment.
+It’s a bit like a roller coaster ride, to be honest.
+There are difficult days.
+There are moments when I struggle and need to be strong within myself.

 YES, I’ve thought that – and it can so easily distract me from my own plans.